© 2006 - 2022 brand-newhomes.co.uk - All rights reserved

 The NHQB new Code of Practice "aims to drive up the quality of new build homes and strengthen protections for customers, address the gaps in existing protections."
 This follows a draft of the Code was consulted on in summer 2021.

-Unlike the current Consumer Code for Home Builders which had just 19 requirements over 18 pages, this new 30-page Code of Practice "aims to ensure that every aspect of a new home purchase is covered for the first two years following completion" with 26 detailed requirements set out clearly over 23 pages.
+Unlike the existing Consumer Code for Home Builders which had just 19 requirements over 11 pages (3,034 words), this new 30-page Code of Practice "aims to ensure that every aspect of a new home purchase is covered for the first two years following completion" with 26 requirements set out clearly in detail over 30 pages (8,752 words).

 "This Statement of Principles (the Fundamental Principles) sets out the fundamental and overriding obligations which Registered Developers agree to follow for their Customers of New Homes.